 Do this for 3-5 years, and suddenly, you’ll have a down payment on a house and some excellent savings.
 Net income increases create real Financial Common Sense Slack, but if you put a Financial Tension Arm in place, you’ll be just fine.
 The nice part also is you are living well below your means as well.

 - The car will be at least $2500 a year or so, and that is without your insurance increase.

 - Doubling your rent, hmmm… another $2400 say

 - The vacation could be another $700 or so too

-Notice that your $4000 raise has caused you to increase your spending by $5500 ?
-Oh yes, remember that really was only a $2800 raise, so you basically spent twice your raise, funny how that happens, isn’t it?
+Notice that your $4000 raise has caused you to increase your spending by $5500?
+Oh yes, remember that was only a $2800 raise, so you spent twice your raise.
+It’s funny how that happens.
+Lifestyle creep is an insidious thing.

 Keep your financial lifestyle tight.
 Use a financial tension arm.